Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

       ]
     }
     ```
-  - OHLC updates (10s poller; consolidated by timeframe; on candle close for all symbols):
+  - OHLC updates (10s poller; consolidated by timeframe; on candle close for all symbols, including OHLC-only indices like `DXYm`):
     ```json
     {
       "type": "ohlc_updates",